9-FS/nhentai_archivist/readme.md

 - `DATABASE_URL`

-    This is the path to the SQLite database file.
+    This is the URL to the SQLite database file.
 If you changed `DATABASE_URL`, confirm the database directory already exists.
 It is possible that it is not created automatically because the URL could point to a remote directory.
 The database file will and should be created automatically.

 - `DONTDOWNLOADME_FILEPATH`, optional, defaults to `None`